 Limonene is another common CBD terpene.
-Limonene gives bright citrus aroma to some strains.
-It is appreciated for “steering” the experience of limonene rich strains on the mood-elevating and euphoric road.
+Limonene gives a bright citrus aroma to some strains.
+It is appreciated for “steering” the experience of limonene-rich strains on the mood-elevating and euphoric road.
 It is also beneficial for the gastrointestinal system, calming the symptoms of heartburn and promoting healthy digestion.

 Pinene, as you can derive from its name, produces the scent of pine trees.
 It improves airflow and deepens breathing, which makes it extremely beneficial for people with respiratory problems.
 Pinene elevates the mood and reduces memory impairment, often associated with THC.

 B-Caryophyllene is the only terpene proven to affect CB2 receptors directly.
 It makes it potent in reducing inflammation and pain.
-Also, has a substantial calming and sedating effect, being even able to minimize THC induced anxiety in some cases.
+Also, it has a substantial calming and sedating effect, even minimizing THC-induced anxiety in some cases.
 The taste associated with Caryophyllene is spicy and peppery.

 I hope this article has deepened your knowledge about terpenes.
 I also wish I have inspired you to research some more on terpenes and their interactions with CBD.
 So, the next time you enjoy your favorite CBD vape cart, you will know which “wheels” are steering your experience.